exochron/MountJournalEnhanced/README.md

 - Favor all filtered mounts at once or unset them all
 - Favor new mounts automatically
 - readds Summon Random Mount Button for Cataclysm Classic
-- [LDB] Access your favorite mounts with the data broker plugin.

 ## ⚙️ Enhanced Interface
 - Tinker on your D.R.I.V.E. setup from anywhere in the world